Do you need a Building Permit?

 4. Get your permit!

-- With a passing LOD inspection, pay the permit fees through the Finance Department; then provide proof of payment to the Building Department.
+- Pay the permit fees through the Finance Department; then provide proof of payment to the Building Department.

 - Finally, print your approved plans and permit from MCI.